-Raccoons are well adapted to urban and suburban environments where they often den in backyards, beneath decks, under homes and attics.
-On resident's property, raccoons feed on backyard fruits, vegetables; pet foods left overnight; and dig for beetle grubs in lawns.
+In 2012, the District responded to 616 service requests related to raccoon problems.
+Raccoons often den in backyards, beneath decks, under homes, or attics, and they feed on backyard fruits, vegetables; pet foods left overnight and dig for beetle grubs in lawns.
 A raccoon "grubbing" in lawns and the subsequent damage, was the leading reason for raccoon related requests for service.
-Moreover, young raccoons are generally born in April or May, and the mother's preference to nest and care for her babies in house attics is the second most service request for trapping and exclusion.
-In the attic, the raccoons may urinate and defecate in a specific spot that cause staining of the ceiling and creating an objectionable odor.
-To prevent damage to lawns, The WS suggested to homeowners to apply commercial grub killer products, repellents, and cutting back on watering the lawn.
-Exclusion is the key to eliminating den sites in attics.
-Repairing cracks and crevices, installing galvanized hardware mesh on attic windows, and using raccoon exclusion fluids will deter raccoon ingress to attics.
-In 2011, the District responded to 919 service requests for raccoon problems.
+Moreover, young raccoons are generally born in April or May, and the mother's preference to nest and care for her young in attics is the second most common service request for trapping and exclusion.
+In the attic, the raccoons may urinate and defecate in a specific spot that can cause staining of the ceiling below and create an objectionable odor.
+To prevent damage to lawns, the WS suggests applying commercial grub killer products, repellents, and cutting back on watering the lawn.
+Exclusion is the key to eliminating den sites in structures.
+Repairing cracks and crevices, installing galvanized hardware mesh on openings can deny raccoon's access to homes, and using raccoon eviction fluid can expel raccoons that have gained access to structures.